paulross/skiplist/docs/source/rolling_median.rst

 .. note::

     This solution assumes that you are given a numpy array that you need to process.
     An alternative solution is to create a shared memory object, create an empty numpy array that uses the shared memory buffer, populate that buffer and pass the buffer to the child processes.
     This would save the cost, in time and memory, of the first copy operation.

 Code
 ^^^^^^

 First let's write some code that wraps the low level ``multiprocessing.shared_memory.SharedMemory`` class that can be used by the parent process.
-This is a dataclass that records essential information about the array and includes the ``SharedMemory`` object itself.
+This is a ``NamedTuple`` that records essential information about the array and includes the ``SharedMemory`` object itself.
 We will call it an ``SharedMemoryArraySpecification``, it is pretty simple, just a named tuple:

 .. code-block:: python